 Brenda S. Anderson writes gritty and authentic, life-affirming fiction.
-She is a member of the American Christian Fiction Writers, and is Past-President of the ACFW Minnesota chapter, MN-NICE.
+She is a member of the American Christian Fiction Writers, and is Past-President of the ACFW Minnesota chapter, MN-NICE, the 2016 ACFW Chapter of the Year.
 When not reading or writing, she enjoys music, theater, roller coasters, and baseball (Go Twins!), and she loves watching movies with her family.
-She resides in the Minneapolis, Minnesota area with her husband of 29 years, their three children, and one sassy cat.
+She resides in the Minneapolis, Minnesota area with her husband of 30 years, their three children, and one sassy cat.

 2012 ACFW Genesis Finalist

 (Now titled Risking Love)